 The Blue bicycle route is a small one-lane road with more traffic than the red route - sometimes large trucks and busses.
 The road to Maing Thauk on the Red bicycle route is wider and better; and Maing Thauk with its long jetty and many eateries is more charming than Khaung Daing.

 Can everyone do it?
 The full Inle lake loop is an intermediate bike ride with mostly flat roads.
 If you ride a bicycle regularly and are in good shape it should be no problem but it's no walk in the park!
 It is not easy for everyone, a two or three hour bike ride will be quite tiring in the tropical sunshine.
 It is also not for young children.
 If you think a one hour ride in your home country is difficult then I would not recommend trying it here - start with doing some biking around town and see how that goes.

 So I would advise going to Maing Thauk first, have a lunch there, and if you are up for it cross by boat to Khaung Daing.
 I have done many one-way trips; when I got tired I used to hitch a boat ride back to Nyaung Shwe (10000 Kyat).
 Or you can just return the same way and visit the winery on the way back.
 Do have a quick look at the market of Maing Thauk just south of the long walkway/jetty; and the new large resorts just beyond it - it's an amazing contrast to the simple village houses with bamboo walls and tin roofs.
-The resorts are fenced off to prevent the inadvertent release of or interference with tourists seeking isolation.
+The resorts are fenced off to prevent the inadvertent release of any of the inhabitants ;-)

 Cycling blogs beyond Nyaung Shwe.